Skip to content

 Stay healthy this winter and book your vaccinations

-Age UK London's annual Winter Health campaign addresses the health challenges faced by older Londoners during the colder months.The campaign aims to empower people to make informed decisions about their physical and mental health including accessing balanced information on winter vaccines.
+Age UK London's Winter Health campaign in partnership with the NHS addresses the health challenges faced by older Londoners during the colder months.The campaign aims to empower people to make informed decisions about their physical and mental health including accessing balanced information on winter vaccines.

-Everyone aged 65 and over is eligible for the free flu vaccine as well as the free covid vaccine.
+Everyone aged 65 and over is eligible for the free flu vaccine and everyone over 75 is eligible for a free covid vaccination.
+Find out more below on who is eligible for what vaccination.

 Winter Posters and Leaflets